 Dermabrasion involves a dermatologist surgically removing the outer damaged layer of your skin where the scarring occurs.

-A dermatologist injects the acne scar with a filler, such as Juvederm, which raises any indentations caused by deep scarring.
+A dermatologist can inject the acne scar with a filler, such as Juvederm, which raises any indentations caused by deep scarring.
 Filler injections are, however, temporary.

 For more information about removing or treating your acne scars, contact the UPMC Department of Dermatology.